|Official Plant Name||Dahlia|

 As autumn wears on, dahlias will typically start looking more and more tatty.
 Flowering will slow down as the temperatures fall.
 At the end of the season, you will, if you live in warmer regions with free-draining soil, be able to leave tubers in place.
 But mulch well with a dense layer of bark chip, straw or compost to protect the tubers from the cold.

 In all other situations, cut down the stems and dig up the tubers.
 Shake off as much soil as you can and remove any damaged sections.
 Cut the stems back to around 5cm or so.
-Store the tubers in a crate or box surrounded by dry potting compost or sand, just over the crowns.
+Store the tubers in a crate or box filled with dry potting compost or sand – using just enough to cover the crowns.
 Place this container into a cool, dark spot that will remain frost-free, like a root cellar, shed, or garage.
 And provide extra insulation on particularly chilly nights.

 Take care of the tubers and you can enjoy your dahlias year after year.